Ninth Consecutive Year; Meat judging team reigns at Houston Livestock Show

 Texas Tech’s black team finished first and posted a total score of 4,199 points, followed by the Red Raider’s red team in second.
 Oklahoma State, Texas A&M and Kansas State finished third through fifth, respectively.
 Eleven universities competed for the title.

-“I’m very proud of the commitment of these students this spring,” said Mark Miller, Horn Professor and San Antonio Livestock Show Distinguished Chair in Meat Science.
+“I’m very proud of the commitment of these students this spring,” said Mark Miller, professor and San Antonio Livestock Show Distinguished Chair in Meat Science.
 “We are very blessed to have such a large and deeply competitive team this year.”
 The Tech teams won the beef grading, beef judging, lamb judging, overall beef, specifications and placings divisions.

 Individually, the Red Raiders dominated as well, securing eight out of ten high individual overall spots.
 They were: